AshleyKeWu/Running/README.md

 + **DELETE** (by runningId): on path localhost:8080/runningInfo/{runningId}

-For example, DELETE request
+For example, *DELETE* request

 *localhost:8080/runningInfo/abc*

-will delete the record whose runningId is abc.
+will delete the record whose runningId is "abc".
 If no such record exists, then no record would be deleted.

 ## Built With
 + IntelliJ IDEA